blankworker1/ALLOCATE/BOOK.md

 ---

-## Chapter 8 - Technology as a Tool, Not a Goal
+## Chapter 8 - Technology as a Tool

 Villages had many machines.